rolancerlaux/README.md/README.md

 My name is Rodrigo, I am originally graduated as a physiotherapist at the Federal University of Minas Gerais.

+In this profile you will find all the projects I am working on!
+I hope you guys enjoy it!

 ### About me:

 - 💻 Currently working as a Physio at MGS S.A.